ReDI-Munich-Frontend/fed-munich-2021-spring/README.md

 meta-information of the slides.
 It is committed as `README.md` and `docs/index.md` of the `gh-pages` branch, meaning that it's the home page of the Github-Pages URL.

+### Deployment on Netlify

+A build script exists which allows building previews for pull-requests with [Netlify](https://www.netlify.com).
+In order to use it, set up a new site on Netlify and link your repository with default settings apart from the
+following:

+- Build Command: `bin/build-netlify.sh`
+- Publish Directory: `dist/docs`
+- Production Branch: `master`
+- Deploy Previews: _Any pull requests against your production branch / branch deploy branches_
+- Branch Deploys: _None_